EdgarJMesquita/expo-pip/README.md

 # expo-pip

-Picture In Picture for Android
+A library that provides access to Picture In Picture API for Android only.

+_expo-pip_ is not available in Expo Go, learn more about [development builds](https://docs.expo.dev/develop/development-builds/introduction/).

 # API documentation